 Dream, believe... achieve --- Rêver, croire... atteindre

-We currently have three Reception classes at our school taught by Miss Chambers, Miss Hunter and Miss Wake.
+This year our Reception classes will be taught by Miss Chambers and Miss Wake.

 These are the high frequency words which children are taught to read and spell through Reception.
 These are the most common words which children encounter in their early reading.
 Becoming confident in recognising and reading these without having to sound out every time helps children to develop their fluency in reading.
 When writing, when children are more confident in spelling these words and have learnt to do so fluently, it develops their confidence and helps their 'flow' of writing.